mrdanadams/mrdanadams.github.com/source/_posts/2012-12-05-trello-agile.markdown

 - featured
 ---

-One of the my roles [acting as interim-CTO](http://blog.blockavenue.com/corporate/meet-blockavenues-very-own-mvp-dan-adams/) at [BlockAvenue](http://www.blockavenue.com/ "Neighborhood Reviews") is to manage a [high velocity, agile development process](http://blog.blockavenue.com/corporate/blockavenue-your-neighborhood-socialized/).
+One of the my roles as CTO at [BlockAvenue](http://www.blockavenue.com/ "Neighborhood Reviews") is to manage a [high velocity, agile development process](http://blog.blockavenue.com/corporate/blockavenue-your-neighborhood-socialized/).
 [Trello](https://trello.com/) is my new favorite tool when it comes to ticket management but it's not without limitations.
-Here's how we used Trello at BlockAvenue and some of the challenges working with it.
+Here's how we use Trello at BlockAvenue and some of the challenges working with it.

 <!-- more -->